Janmajayamall/ObliviousMessageRetrieval/README.md

 ## Acknowledgements

-Development of OMR is support through a grant from [Aztec](https://aztec.network/).
+Development of OMR is supported through a grant from [Aztec](https://aztec.network/).